snaplet/vercel-action/README.md

 Vercel preview deployments happen automatically with each commit.
 This action allows you to pause automatic deployments, which is helpful when you want to wait for an external service (like a database) to be ready before running code against it.

-Combine this action with [snaplet/action](https://github.com/snaplet/action) to get an ephemeral database with production-accurate data for each pull-request.
+Combine this action with [snaplet/action](https://github.com/snaplet/action) to get a preview database with production-accurate data for each pull-request.
 [Learn more here.](#with-snaplet)

 ## Usage